jeremycook123/aws-key-disabler-2020/readme.md

         * Set `key_disabler.email.user.emailaddressconfig.reportmissingtag` to `True` to send an email to the administrator if the tag `key_disabler.email.user.emailaddressconfig.tagname` does NOT contain a valid email address

   * Update `key_disabler.email.from` to be a valid email address.
-  * Set the `key_disabler.lambda.deployment_region` to a region that supports Lambda and SES.
-Also ensure that the region has SES sandbox mode disabled.
   * Update `key_disabler.lambda.schedule.expression` to be a valid cron job expression for when you want the Lambda function automatically triggered.

   * Update `key_disabler.iam.skip_usernames` with a list of IAM usernames which should be skipped - used to specify special IAM accounts (service or system type accounts) which don't need key rotation.
 Can be overridden at deployment time using `grunt deployLambda --skipusers=sysuser1,sysuser2`